santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h5>What did we learn?</h5>

   General data processing agreements may require the node to develop additional operating procedures.
 If the data providing organization must sign a data processing agreement whenever a new dataset is deposited at the node, this will make it obvious who the data controller is for that dataset.
-If a general processing agreement is used instead, the node’s local helpdesk will have to verify the data controller by other means.<br><br>
+If a general processing agreement is used instead, the node's local helpdesk will have to verify the data controller by other means.<br><br>
 </details>
 <br>